Martin Andersen - Gracia Andersen Foundation Inc

 Overview

 The Martin Andersen - Gracia Andersen Foundation Inc was established in 1953 by Martin Andersen, the influential owner and publisher of the Orlando Sentinel for over 30 years, and his wife Gracia.
-The foundation operates as a private charitable foundation with approximately $49.7 million in assets as of 2024.
-In 2023, the foundation awarded $1,797,087 in grants to support organizations across Central Florida.
-The foundation focuses its grantmaking on three primary areas: children, the arts, and community development through organizations like the Heart of Florida United Way.
+The foundation operates as a private charitable foundation with approximately $50.2 million in assets as of 2023.
+In 2023, the foundation awarded $1,797,087 in grants to support organisations across Central Florida.
+The foundation focuses its grantmaking on three primary areas: children, the arts, and community development through organisations like the Heart of Florida United Way.
 Following Gracia Andersen's death in 2000, the foundation significantly expanded its grantmaking activities, emerging as what was described at the time as a "foundation heavyweight" with annual grants expected to total at least $2.5 million per year.
 The foundation is led by T. Picton Warlow IV, who serves as President and CEO, and received the President's Award from the University of Central Florida in 2014 for its significant philanthropic contributions to the university.

 Funding Priorities